What is the value of open source engagement?

 Tensorflow commits by committer affiliation: What additional questions might this raise about Google’s claim of committer diversity?

-I demonstrated how counts of commits and authors alone are not particularly insightful.
-However, when plotted over time you can gain more insight into the nature of the relationship organizations have with a project.
-Additionally, when considering what affiliations you can identify with more certainty, rather than chasing down what you can’t, you can gauge if one or more organizations are dominating the activity in an open source project.
+You’ve seen how counts of commits and authors alone are not particularly insightful.
+However, when plotted over time, commits can provide insight into the nature of the relationship organizations have with a project.
+Additionally, when considering what affiliations can be identified with more certainty, rather than chasing down what can’t, you can gauge if one or more organizations are dominating the activity in an open source project.

 Final thoughts: The caveats of commits